hiba-ahmad/publishing-with-quarto-gandhi-ahmad/README.md

 ## Statement of contributions

-**Michelle Gandhi** and **Hiba Ahmad** prepared the the presentation slides and recording.
+**Michelle Gandhi** and **Hiba Ahmad** prepared the presentation slides and recording in collaboration.
 They also provided excercises for better understanding.